AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 **OurMission**: to provide user-friendly demos using notebooks.

+**Principles**:

+1) Do not define any function in notebooks, and put the functins to .py out of tutorials_notebook and tutorials_python.
+2) The first part is installing commands.
+Then the second part is copied from the corresponding .py from tutorials_python.

 ## File Structure

 There are five parts: Introduction, Advance, Practical, Optimization, and Others.